living-etc/sightseer.go/README.md

-# Infrastructure testing with Go
+# Infrastructure inspection in go

 This is a work in progress and is not recommended for production use.